Collection number: MC 112

 About the George H. Lang Diaries

 The George H. Lang Diary consists of copies of the diary spanning the years 1871-1901 when he was a farmer, as well as copies of transcriptions prepared by Louise Tallman, member of the Rye Historical Society.
+The originals are located at the Rye Historical Society.

 This collection is open.